jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 light upon those who acknowledge and recognize the truth, and a fire unto such as turn away and deny.
 (TB TJ)

+It is incumbent upon everyone to observe God’s holy commandments, inasmuch as they are the wellspring of life unto the world.
+The heaven of divine wisdom is illumined with the two luminaries of consultation and compassion and the canopy of world order is upraised upon the two pillars of reward and punishment.
+(TB IS)

 "PASSION"